 That’s because most people set their computer monitors too bright, overcompensating during the image processing by making it “darker.”
 You need to set the brightness to a standard.

 By calibrating your monitor, you will get the right setting for brightness, as well as white balance, contrast, and color fidelity.
 You want your computer monitor is to display these important factors as accurately as possible, so the prints look as closely as possible to what you saw on the screen.
+For the calibration process of your computer monitor, check my post Color Calibration of Monitors – How to Calibrate Your Monitor

 2- What is 4K photography?